Introducing LINUX Air Combat

 First, let’s talk about compatibility: LAC’s hardware demands are modest.
 Any PC built since about 2007 and powerful enough to run any modern version of Microsoft’s Windows operating system ought to be able to run Linux Air Combat on any of the popular LINUX desktop distributions.

-For example, it runs well on the tiny, low-cost, "Raspberry Pi Model 4B"computer, and also on ten year-old Intel “Core II Duo” or later processors with a minimum of 1 Gigabyte of RAM.
+For example, it runs splendidly, with most graphics options "maxed out", on the new Raspberry Pi Model 5 with just 2GB of RAM.
+It also runs well on the older, even lower-cost, "Raspberry Pi Model 4B"computer (but graphic options must be diminished a bit to sustain LAC's charasteric smooth flight and 60FPS framerate), and also on ten year-old Intel “Core II Duo” or later processors with a minimum of 1 Gigabyte of RAM.

 LAC’s graphics have deliberately been kept simple, so it can be run without a gaming-class video card.
 Users have reported excellent results even on old laptop computers equipped only with basic, low-cost “Intel” motherboard graphics.
 In those situations, you will want to configure LAC to operate in one of its low-resolution modes (640x480, 1024x768, 1280x720, etc.) and at one of the three lower graphic detail levels from the six levels available.
 (This just means that you won’t see as many trees, reflections, or shadows as those that have spent an extra $80.00 for their video card.)